On this page

 - Uganda — Mobile Clinics & Health in the Developing World

-- United States (Madison and Milwaukee, WI) — Lead, Algae, and Trash, Oh My!
-An Introduction to Environmental Health in Wisconsin — Closed
+- United States (Madison, WI) — An Introduction to Environmental Health in Wisconsin — TENTATIVE

 For programs run outside UW by CIEE and DIS, application opening and closing dates deadlines vary widely and are outside our control.

-- Wisconsin Express — Wisconsin Express is a set of one-week small-group field courses in Wisconsin run by an organization (the Area Health Education Center, or AHEC) outside the certificate that we accept as a field experiences.
-CLOSED.
+- Wisconsin Express — Wisconsin Express is a set of one-week small-group field courses in Wisconsin run by the Area Health Education Center, or AHEC.

 - Argentina — CIEE Summer Community Public Health